 This conception has been the reason behind the double standard in the laws of adultery and behind the husband's ability to annul his wife's vows.
 This conception has also been responsible for denying the wife any control over her property or her earnings.
 As soon as a Jewish woman got married, she completely lost any control over her property and earnings to her husband.
-Jewish Rabbis asserted the husband's right to his wife's property as a corollary of his possession of her: "Since one has come into the possession of the woman does it not follow that he should come into the possession of her property too?", and "Since he has acquired the woman should he not acquire also her property?"2
+Jewish Rabbis asserted the husband's right to his wife's property as a corollary of his possession of her: "Since one has come into the possession of the woman does it not follow that he should come into the possession of her property?"2